lllivehouse/yizhichan-client/README.md

 - At runtime, the method's implementation will be dynamically replaced by script code.

 #### 2.2 Annotation Parameter Details
-- name: Function alias, mandatory parameter, must be unique under the same tenant.
+- <font color="red">name</font>: Function alias, mandatory parameter, must be unique under the same tenant.
 It should correspond one-to-one with the function name created in the console function management.
 It is recommended to use packagename.classname.methodname to ensure uniqueness.

 - isAsync: Whether to execute asynchronously, default is false.